 Identify Your Goals

-Setting your financial goals can be challenging, and most people don’t know where to start.
+Setting financial goals can be challenging, and most people don’t know where to start.
 Financial goals don’t just have to be about saving money.
 They can be about anything tied to your finances.
 Drafting a will, assigning account beneficiaries, selecting a power of attorney in the event you become incapacitated, and establishing trusts can all be financial goals—and are all things worth doing!
 In many cases, common financial or investment goals may include:

 Goal 1: Avoid Running Out of Money